$0 Ireland Stamp 4 (Long-Term Residency) Guide — Quick-Start Checklist

 The Conflict of Interest

 On a Critical Skills Employment Permit (Stamp 1), you can only work for the employer named on your permit.
-If you resign or are terminated, you lose your immigration basis.
+If you resign, your permit-tied permission is affected; redundancy may trigger a six-month grace period if the required notification is made to DETE.
 This gives your employer implicit leverage: the threat of losing your job is not just an employment consequence — it is an immigration consequence.

 Stamp 4 removes this leverage entirely.
 A Stamp 4 holder can work for any employer in Ireland without a permit.
 They can resign, negotiate salary from a position of strength, take a competing offer, or start a business.
 Some employers — especially those who have benefited from a worker's reduced bargaining power under Stamp 1 — have a quiet incentive to delay the Stamp 4 transition.
 Not all delays are accidental.